Timken (TKR) Scheduled to Post Earnings on Monday

-Timken (NYSE:TKR – Get Rating) is set to release its earnings data before the market opens on Monday, May 2nd.
+Timken (NYSE:TKR – Get Rating) is scheduled to post its quarterly earnings results before the market opens on Monday, May 2nd.
 Analysts expect Timken to post earnings of $1.16 per share for the quarter.
-Timken has set its FY22 guidance at $5.00-5.40 EPS.Investors interested in listening to the company’s conference call can do so using this link.
+Timken has set its FY22 guidance at $5.00-5.40 EPS.Parties that wish to listen to the company’s conference call can do so using this link.

-Timken (NYSE:TKR – Get Rating) last announced its quarterly earnings results on Thursday, February 3rd.
-The industrial products company reported $0.78 earnings per share for the quarter, missing analysts’ consensus estimates of $0.92 by ($0.14).
-The company had revenue of $1.01 billion for the quarter, compared to analyst estimates of $982.62 million.
-Timken had a net margin of 8.93% and a return on equity of 15.51%.
-Timken’s revenue was up 13.0% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $0.84 earnings per share.
+Timken (NYSE:TKR – Get Rating) last issued its quarterly earnings data on Thursday, February 3rd.
+The industrial products company reported $0.78 earnings per share for the quarter, missing the consensus estimate of $0.92 by ($0.14).
+Timken had a return on equity of 15.51% and a net margin of 8.93%.
+The company had revenue of $1.01 billion for the quarter, compared to analysts’ expectations of $982.62 million.
+During the same quarter in the prior year, the firm posted $0.84 EPS.
+The firm’s quarterly revenue was up 13.0% compared to the same quarter last year.
 On average, analysts expect Timken to post $5 EPS for the current fiscal year and $6 EPS for the next fiscal year.

-TKR has been the subject of several research reports.
-Zacks Investment Research upgraded shares of Timken from a “sell” rating to a “hold” rating and set a $59.00 price target for the company in a research report on Thursday, April 7th.
-Oppenheimer started coverage on shares of Timken in a research note on Wednesday, April 13th.
-They set an “outperform” rating and a $75.00 price target on the stock.
-Evercore ISI raised shares of Timken from an “in-line” rating to an “outperform” rating and set a $78.00 price objective on the stock in a research note on Tuesday, February 15th.
+A number of equities research analysts recently commented on TKR shares.
+Bank of America cut shares of Timken from a “buy” rating to a “neutral” rating and lowered their price objective for the company from $85.00 to $80.00 in a research note on Friday, January 7th.
+Oppenheimer assumed coverage on shares of Timken in a report on Wednesday, April 13th.
+They issued an “outperform” rating and a $75.00 target price on the stock.
+Zacks Investment Research upgraded shares of Timken from a “sell” rating to a “hold” rating and set a $59.00 price objective on the stock in a report on Thursday, April 7th.
+Evercore ISI raised shares of Timken from an “in-line” rating to an “outperform” rating and set a $78.00 price objective for the company in a research report on Tuesday, February 15th.
 They noted that the move was a valuation call.
-Morgan Stanley lowered their price objective on shares of Timken from $76.00 to $72.00 and set an “equal weight” rating on the stock in a research note on Monday, April 18th.
-Finally, The Goldman Sachs Group reduced their target price on shares of Timken from $74.00 to $64.00 and set a “neutral” rating on the stock in a report on Thursday, April 7th.
-Six investment analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus price target of $78.00.
+Finally, Morgan Stanley lowered their price objective on shares of Timken from $76.00 to $72.00 and set an “equal weight” rating for the company in a research report on Monday, April 18th.
+Six equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+According to MarketBeat, Timken has a consensus rating of “Hold” and a consensus target price of $78.00.

-In related news, CFO Philip D. Fracassa sold 5,000 shares of the business’s stock in a transaction that occurred on Friday, February 18th.
+In other Timken news, CFO Philip D. Fracassa sold 5,000 shares of the business’s stock in a transaction on Friday, February 18th.
 The stock was sold at an average price of $68.32, for a total value of $341,600.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-10.79% of the stock is currently owned by insiders.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Corporate insiders own 10.79% of the company’s stock.

-Institutional investors and hedge funds have recently modified their holdings of the company.
+Institutional investors have recently made changes to their positions in the business.
 Sequoia Financial Advisors LLC bought a new stake in shares of Timken in the fourth quarter worth about $249,000.
 LPL Financial LLC lifted its position in shares of Timken by 24.2% in the fourth quarter.
 LPL Financial LLC now owns 4,348 shares of the industrial products company’s stock valued at $301,000 after buying an additional 847 shares during the last quarter.
 William Blair Investment Management LLC acquired a new stake in shares of Timken in the fourth quarter valued at approximately $447,000.
 NewEdge Advisors LLC acquired a new stake in Timken during the 4th quarter worth approximately $693,000.
 Finally, Metropolitan Life Insurance Co NY lifted its holdings in Timken by 8.5% during the 4th quarter.
 Metropolitan Life Insurance Co NY now owns 12,255 shares of the industrial products company’s stock worth $849,000 after purchasing an additional 965 shares during the last quarter.
-80.55% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors own 80.55% of the company’s stock.

 About Timken (Get Rating)